Everything You Need to Know About Spotting and Treating Heel Spurs

 - A small, extra Bump on your Heel Bone.
 A Spur could form on the back or bottom of your Heel.
 You’ll see it more easily if it forms on the back.
 If it forms on the bottom, you might not see it at all.

-- You'll feel sharp, concentrated Pressure or Pain when stepping or jumping.
-Heel Spurs often dig into the tissues around them, leading to inflammation.
-That inflammation could cause pain even when you don't put pressure on your feet.
+- You may feel, concentrated Pressure or Pain when stepping or jumping.
+Heel Spurs often dig into the Tissues around them, leading to Inflammation.
+That Inflammation could cause Pain even when you don’t put pressure on your Feet.

-To prevent Heel Spurs, you'll have to baby your feet a little.
-Wear well-fitting shoes that support your arches and cushion your Heel.
-Your running or working shoes should also have shock-absorbent soles that'll soften the blow as you jump or step.
+To prevent Heel Spurs, you’ll have to baby your Feet a little.
+Wear good-fitting Shoes that support your Arches and cushion your Heel.
+Your Running or working Shoes should also have shock-absorbent soles that’ll soften the blow as you jump or step.

 Why Heel Spurs Can Become a Problem

-In addition to causing Chronic Pain, Heel Spurs can lead to other complications:
+In addition to causing Chronic Pain, Heel Spurs can lead to other complications, such as:

 How to Treat Heel Spurs